Skip to content

 What to do in Lorient

-Getting into Lorient is easy, as its natural harbor protects it from strong winds and tides.
+Sailing into Lorient is easy as its natural harbour protects it from strong winds and tides.
 It's well worth a visit all year round.
 There are several marinas up the river offering full service and repair facilities.

 Saint Nazaire